dipietrantonio/uni_information_theory_notes/README.md

 ###Warning: these notes are not complete and suitable for study yet!
 Feel free to submit a push request if you find any error.

-Lectures have been transcribed.
+Lectures have been almost all transcribed.
+4 pages missing from lecture 15/12.
 A review is required as soon as possible.

 Main contributors are: Michele Laurenti (thank you Michele for your notes!) and Cristian Di Pietrantonio